Hebridean Island Cruises

 $$$ Very pricey, yet lots of included features.

-36 cruises March to November to include lots of itineraries amongst Scotland’s Inner and Outer Hebrides, and depending on the year to Northern Ireland, Isle of Man, and some years to islands north of Scotland, Ireland, South of England, the Channel Islands and French coastal ports, and via the Shetlands and Orkney thence across the North Sea to Norway’s coast and fjords.
+36 cruises March to November to include lots of itineraries amongst Scotland’s Inner and Outer Hebrides, and depending on the year to Northern Ireland, Isle of Man, and some years to islands north of Scotland, Ireland, South of England, the Channel Islands, French coastal ports, and via the Shetlands and Orkney thence across the North Sea to Norway’s coast and fjords.
 In any one season, no cruise is repeated.
 Here are samplings of itineraries and be sure to check the line’s website for all the wonderful options.